 How common is head and neck cancer?

 About 800 people in Queensland are diagnosed with head and neck cancer each year.
-One in 36 men and 1 in 114 women will be diagnosed with a head and neck cancer by the age of 85.
+Men are three times more likely than women to develop a head and neck cancer.

 What are the risks factors?